IEEE at a Glance

 IEEE Quick Facts

-- Has 39 technical Societies and seven Technical Councils representing the wide range of IEEE technical interests
+- Has 39 technical Societies and seven Technical Councils representing a wide range of IEEE technical interests

 - Has more than 5 million documents in the IEEE Xplore® digital library, with more than 15 million downloads each month

-- Publishes approximately 200 transactions, journals, and magazines
+- Publishes more than 200 transactions, journals, and magazines

-- Sponsors more than 2,000 conferences and events in 96 countries while contributing over 3.6 million total conference papers to IEEE Xplore since 1936, with as many as 200,000 new papers added annually
+- Sponsors more than 2,000 conferences and events in 106 countries while contributing over 4 million total conference papers to IEEE Xplore since 1936, with more than 200,000 new papers added annually

 The highest grade of membership, IEEE Fellow, is attained through nomination by peers and approval by the IEEE Board of Directors for distinction in the profession.